 Proposals should be precise and include sufficient details and references for a critical review.
-Please keep in mind when planning/writing your proposal that it should also address the underlying purpose of STEM Education.
+When planning and writing your proposal, please ensure that it also addresses the core purpose of STEM education.

-The length of the proposal can be up to 500 words, including references, tables and figures.
+The length of the proposal can be up to 500 words, including references, tables, and figures.
 Please consider using the following structure, if applicable:

 - Purpose of the poster

 - Importance of the presented work

-- Theoretical perspectives linked to the contribution (only for scientific posters if applicable)
+- Theoretical perspectives linked to the contribution (only for scientific posters, if applicable)

-- Methodology or description of the context (if applicable)
+- Methodology and description of the context (if applicable)

-- Findings, suggestions and discussions
+- Findings, suggestions, and discussion

 - References (if applicable)

-3.4.
-Workshops and co-creation spaces
+3.3.
+Workshops

-We welcome proposals for workshops or co-creation spaces which actively involve participants.
-Workshops provide opportunities for participants to experience already designed classroom or PD materials for teachers or teacher educators.
-Co-creation spaces provide an opportunity for the participants to be involved in an idea-in-progress, get feedback from various stakeholders such as teachers and policy makers and other representatives, explore the feasibility and adjust the design of proposed ideas by role-playing and direct tryouts.
+We welcome proposals for workshops which actively involve participants.
+Workshops provide opportunities for participants to experience already designed classroom or professional development materials for teachers or teacher educators, or provide an opportunity for the participants to be involved in an idea-in-progress, get feedback from various stakeholders such as teachers and policy makers and other representatives, explore the feasibility and adjust the design of proposed ideas by role-playing and direct tryouts.

-Emphasize in your proposal the question or problem that participants will work on, and the way of working that they will experience.
-Please be aware that these sessions will be 60 minutes long and you will not have time for an extensive presentation, but should focus mostly on practical examples.
+In your proposal, highlight the key question or problem participants will engage with and the working method they will experience.
+Keep in mind that these sessions are 60 minutes long, so there won't be time for a lengthy presentation.
+Instead, focus primarily on practical examples.